openSUSE/news-o-o/_posts/2011-09-24-opensuse-weekly-news-issue-194-is-out-with-hackweek-7-women-in-opensuse-and-wunderlist.markdown

 Print views:

 You can now get a decent view of a feature that is adapted for printing.
 Either click
-          on Print preview in your browsers menu, or on Print in the feature export box on the right side of your feature.
+          on â€œPrint previewâ€ in your browsers menu, or on â€œPrintâ€ in the feature export box on the right side of your feature.

 ![](http://lizards.opensuse.org/wp-content/uploads/2011/09/openfate-276x300.png)

-
+â€

 ##### Top voted Features

+â€œ

             [decouple download and installation (Score: 366)](https://features.opensuse.org/120340)